 - Ensure your application is completed and signed in black pen

-- Assemble all the original documents you need to support your application eg full Australian birth certificate*, citizenship certificate, any records relating to change of name, and proof of identity
+- Assemble all the original documents you need to support your application: for example, a full Australian birth certificate, proof of citizenship*, citizenship certificate, any records relating to change of name, and proof of identity

 - Bring two identical colour photos less than six months old, and ensure one of these has been endorsed on the back by your guarantor